Cactus TEFL

 The impression given by the industry websites and many forums which discuss TEFL issues is that TEFL is an industry designed for the younger generation.

-There will of course however, be specific situations where schools will prefer younger staff, for example during summer residential programmes where students tend to be in their teens.
+There will of course be specific situations where schools will prefer younger staff, for example during summer residential programmes where students tend to be in their teens.
 There are also certain countries where you are unfortunately quite likely to encounter discrimination on account of your age.

 18. Will I be able to teach Young Learners with the CELTA/TESOL?